mdeaves/robug-blog/content/posts/drivetrain-concept.md

 The problem is the mechanical complexity.
 Control arms, uprights, bearings, spring perches, shock absorbers — each of these components needs to be sourced or designed and fabricated by me.
 It's doable for a professional fabricator.
 For a garage build, it's a substantial scope creep risk.
 So independent suspesion is out for the same reason as tracks, too complicated.

-## Option 4: Rock crawler 4-bar suspension
+## Rock crawler 4-bar suspension

 Rock crawlers use a simpler suspension than ATVs — a 4-bar linkage at each corner rather than independent control arms.
 These vehicles are genuinely impressive off-road.

 ![A rock crawler Jeep flexing its suspension over large boulders](/images/rock-crawler.jpg)

-The 4-bar is a little simpler to fabricate independent suspension.
+The 4-bar is a little simpler to fabricate than independent suspension.
 Rock crawlers need axles to transmit power to the wheels.
 If I'm going with hub motors — at this point I think they make sense — I don't need axles at all.
 Surely that frees me up to build something even more capable.

 ## Off-road suspension with hub motors